 Note: This course is not the same as Up2Us: Foundations, which is required for incoming students in 2021.
 We recommend taking Up2Us: Foundations prior to taking Up2Us: Bystander Intervention.Learn More »

-Up2Us: Preventing Sexual Violence as a Student Leader
+What to Do: Preventing and Responding to Sexual Violence as a Student Leader

-Designed for student leaders, this course focuses on preventing and responding to sexual violence within student organizations.
-Participants will learn skills for intervening to prevent violence, discuss building an organizational culture that is actively anti-violent, and discuss best practices for how to support survivors within your group.Learn More »
+Designed for student leaders, this course focuses on preventing and responding to incidents of sexual violence within student organizations.
+Participants learn campus resources available for support, reflect on organizational culture, and build skills to intervene and respond to allegations of sexual violence.Learn More »